openmastery/ideaflow/API_Notes.md

 }

-"Activities" are different from "Events" in that one has duration, and another is a moment of time, but events are really just a special kind of activity, that can be streamed like anything else.
+"Activities" are different from "Events" in that one has duration, and another is a moment of time, but events are really just a special kind of activity, that can be streamed like anything ActivityStream.

 GitEventStream extends ActivityStream {
 	List<GitEvent> gitEvents (commit, branch, push, etc)